docker/docs/content/guides/docker-concepts/running-containers/persisting-container-data.md

     $ docker volume rm postgres_data
     ```

-3. Use the `docker volume prune` command to remove all unused volumes
+3. Use the `docker volume prune` command to remove all unused volumes:

     ```console
     $ docker volume prune